-The aim of the Club is to encourage anyone in the County, who has an interest in birds, to record the birds that they see and pass on those records so that they end up in the County’s database.
-In order to encourage knowledge about the birds in the County, the Club runs field trips, publishes information showing where species of birds can be found, runs and attends events where birds can be seen and encourages participation in bird surveys.
+The Club encourages anyone in the County to record the birds that they see and pass on those records so that they end up in the County’s database.
+In order to develop knowledge about the birds in the County, the Club runs field trips, publishes information showing where species of birds can be found, runs and attends events where birds can be seen and encourages participation in bird surveys.

 What is Surrey?